JoshOrndorff/recipes/text/3-entrees/kitchen-node.md

 With a runtime of our choosing listed among our dependencies, we can provide the runtime to the [`ServiceBuilder`](https://substrate.dev/rustdocs/v2.0.0-alpha.8/sc_service/struct.ServiceBuilder.html).
 The `ServiceBuilder` is responsible for assembling all of the necessary pieces that a node will need, and creating a [`Substrate Service`](https://substrate.dev/rustdocs/v2.0.0-alpha.8/sc_service/struct.Service.html) which will manage the communication between them.

 We begin by invoking the [`native_executor_instance!` macro](https://substrate.dev/rustdocs/v2.0.0-alpha.8/sc_executor/macro.native_executor_instance.html).
-This creates an executor which is responsible for executing transactions in  the runtime and determining whether to run the native of wasm version of the runtime.
+This creates an executor which is responsible for executing transactions in the runtime and determining whether to run the native or Wasm version of the runtime.

 ```rust_ignore
 native_executor_instance!(